 In May 2017, the FASB issued ASU No. 2017-09, Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting.
 This standard provides guidance on changes to the terms or conditions of a share based payment award that requires an entity to apply modification accounting.
-The guidance is effective for annual periods beginning after December 15, 2017, and for interim periods and annual periods thereafter.
-The Company is currently evaluating the impact that the adoption of this guidance will have on the Company's consolidated financial statements and related disclosures
+The guidance is effective prospectively for annual periods beginning after December 15, 2017, and for interim periods and annual periods thereafter.
+There were no modifications to the Company's share based payment awards during the nine months ended September 30, 2018.